tttsaurus/Mc122RenderBook/articles/stencil/stencil.md

 ## EG3

-Here's an example of creating stencil system that supports nested masks.
+Here's an example of creating a stencil system that supports nested masks.

 ```java
 public final class RenderMask